newellbrandon/kastendevhub.github.io/README.md

 #### Testing Locally

 1. Within a terminal, navigate to the source for the site.
-2. Run `bundle install` to install the Ruby gem depenencies.
+2. Run `bundle install` to install the Ruby gem dependencies.
-3. Run `bundle exec jekyll serve --baseurl='' --livereload --open-url &`
+3. Run `bundle exec jekyll serve --baseurl='' --drafts --livereload --open-url &`

 ## Resources